* Trump predicts swift end to trade war with China

 No high-level talks between the United States and China have been scheduled since the last round of negotiations in Washington two weeks ago.

-Yet the positive comments from Trump were enough to give a slight lift to U.S. stocks, which were trading in relatively light volume ahead of a long weekend.
+Yet Trump's comments were enough to give a slight lift to U.S. stocks in muted activity ahead of a long weekend.
+Friday marked the lowest volume of the year for a full trading session.
 U.S. markets will be closed on Monday for the Memorial Day holiday.

-Even with Friday's slight advance, the S&P 500 is on pace to end the week more than 1% lower to notch the third straight week of losses for the benchmark index, which has been weighed down by fears that the U.S.-China trade war would result in a global economic slowdown.
+Even so, the S&P 500 ended the week more than 1% lower to notch the third straight week of losses for the benchmark index, which has been weighed down by fears that the U.S.-China trade war would result in a global economic slowdown.

 Adding to concerns about a slowing broader economy, data showed that new orders for U.S.-made capital goods fell more than expected in April.